linux-test-project/ltp/doc/developers/test_case_tutorial.rst

 using :manpage:`git-am(1)`.
 Then it is just a case of compiling and running the tests.

-Finally, reading and attempting to comment on other peoples patches, gives you a better understanding of the reviewers perspective.
+Finally, reading and attempting to comment on other people's patches, gives you a better understanding of the reviewer's perspective.
 This is better for the project and for you.

 Style and organizational issues are best left to after you have found logical